UBC-MDS/mathdistops/CONTRIBUTING.md

 Browse the GitHub issues related to features.
 Any item labeled as "enhancement" and "help wanted" is available for implementation by anyone interested.

+### Documentation

+Your project could benefit from additional documentation, whether integrated into the official documentation, included in docstrings, or shared through various platforms such as blog posts and articles.